mahilab/Syntacts/tutorials/draw.md

 constexpr int ROWS   = 8;   // array rows
 ```

 Next, we will subclass `Application` from `mahi-gui`. `Application` provides us with a window and OpenGL context.
-We don't actually need to know anything about OpenGL for this tutorial, because we will be using `ImGui` (bundled with `mahi-gui`) to create our GUI widgets and 2D graphics.
+You don't actually need to know anything about OpenGL for this tutorial, because we will be using [ImGui](https://github.com/ocornut/imgui) to draw our widgets and 2D graphics.
+ImGui is an incredibly powerful, yet simple "immediate-mode" GUI library for C++ that is excellent for creating quick interfaces and visualizations. `mahi-gui` comes pre-integrated with ImGui, so we can use it without any additional setup.

+We need to call `Application`'s constructor from our class's constructor to establish the window size and name.
+We will also go ahead and set our theme for ImGui, and disable Viewports (i.e. multi-window features) since we only need once window.

+Next, we override `Application`'s `update` method.
+This function will be called every frame before the window is rendered.
+It is here that we will put our ImGui window code and application logic.
+The ImGui window is a separate concept from the application window (i.e. the window created by the operating system).
+It can be thought of as a window within a window.
+The ImGui window begins with `ImGui::Begin` and ends with `ImGui::End`.
+All code in between these two function calls will compose our user interface.
+We will set the windows position and size so that it exactly matches the Application window frame size.

 ```cpp
 /// Syntacts Array Drawing Application